Euro zone bond markets stabilise after ECB rate blow

 The bank said it would buy corporate debt and offered to pay banks for lending to companies in the ailing euro area in a bid to kickstart growth and stave off the threat of deflation.

 Overall, it was much more than the market had expected.
-But Draghi’s comments that there may be no need for further rate cuts have grabbed investors’ attention.
+But Draghi’s comments that there may be no need for further rate cuts have grabbed the attention of investors.

 Money market rates, bond yields and the euro all shot up, while stock markets were sold off.